yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/java/ysql-vertx-pg-client.md

 ## Create the sample Java application

-1. Copy the following Java code to a new file named `src/main/java/com/yugabyte/vertxPgExample.java`:
+1. Copy the following Java code to a new file `src/main/java/com/yugabyte/vertxPgExample.java`:

     ```java
     package com.yugabyte;